AKouki/SignalR-Chat/README.md

 * Chat Rooms

 ## Getting Started

-In order to run Desktop application you need first to run Chat.Web project which is the Chat Service
+To run the application:

 1. Grab the Project
 2. Open Visual Studio as Administrator and load the Solution
 3. Resolve any missing/required nuget package

-### For Chat.Web
-1. Build Database.
+4. Build Database.
 Open `Package Manager Console` and run the following commands: <br />
 `update-database` <br />
-2. That's all...
+5. That's all...
 Run the Project!

-### For Chat.Desktop
-1. Run the desktop application: `Right-Click -> Debug -> Start new instance`